Menu

 Management options for this example could look like this:

-• MANAGEMENT PLAN No 1- Using a play pen to limit access to the Christmas tree
+• MANAGEMENT PLAN 1 - Use a play pen to limit access to the Christmas tree.

-• MANAGEMENT PLAN No 2 ⁃ Using a baby gate to limit access to the room where you put up the Christmas tree
+• MANAGEMENT PLAN 2 ⁃ Use a baby gate to limit access to the room with the Christmas tree in it.

-• MANAGEMENT PLAN No 3 ⁃ Using a playpen to create a resting area for your dog to stay in the room where the Christmas tree is located.
-(Make sure to provide your dog with some type of enrichment activity to prevent boredom and negative association with the playpen)
+• MANAGEMENT PLAN 3 ⁃ Use a playpen to create a resting area for your dog in the room with the Christmas tree in it.
+(Make sure to provide your dog with some type of enrichment activity to prevent boredom and a negative association with the playpen)

-• MANAGEMENT PLAN No 4 ⁃ Having your dog on a leash when they are in the room with the tree.
+• MANAGEMENT PLAN 4 ⁃ Keep your dog on a leash when they are in the room with the tree.

 All of these suggestions limit the rehearsal of the behaviour.
-When your dog isn’t able to practice a behaviour such as having access to the Christmas tree, they won’t receive the reward.
+When your dog isn’t able to practice a behaviour like stealing a bauble from the Christmas tree because they don't have access to it, they won’t receive the reward.
 Hence, they are less likely to repeat the behaviour.

 The next step after implementing a management plan is to start teaching your dog alternative behaviours.
-Remember, whichever tunnel is reinforced, it becomes more likely to be chosen, so the alternative tunnels we make available and attractive will lead to behavioural change over time.
+Remember, the tunnel that is reinforced becomes more likely to be chosen in the future, so the alternative tunnels we make available and attractive will lead to behavioural change over time.

-For the above examples, for each management plan we could also teach the alternative behaviour as below:
+For each management plan in the above examples, we could also teach the alternative behaviour as below:

-TEACHING ALTERNATIVE BEHAVIOUR FOR PLAN NO 1, 2
+TEACHING ALTERNATIVE BEHAVIOUR FOR PLANS 1 AND 2:

-Throw a piece of low value food towards the Christmas tree, your dog will go and eat it, wait for them to orient back towards you, say YES (mark the behaviour) and follow by rapidly giving higher value treats to your dog.
+Throw a piece of low value food towards the Christmas tree so your dog goes and eats it.
+Wait for them to orient back towards you, and when they do, say YES (mark the behaviour) and rapidly give higher value treats to your dog.

 This approach could be applied to the baby gate management plan as well.